EndTailImputer#

 You decide whether the missing data should be placed at the right or left tail of the variable distribution.

-In a sense, the EndTailImputer() “automates” the work of the ArbitraryNumberImputer() because it will find automatically “arbitrary values” far out at the end of the variable distributions.
+The EndTailImputer() “automates” the work of the ArbitraryNumberImputer() by automatically finding “arbitrary values” far out at the end of the variable distributions.

 EndTailImputer() works only with numerical variables.
 You can impute only a subset of the variables in the data by passing the variable names in a list.
 Alternatively, the imputer will automatically select all numerical variables in the train set.

-Below a code example using the House Prices Dataset (more details about the dataset here).
+Below a code example using the house prices dataset.

 First, let’s load the data and separate it into train and test: